 UV radiation from the sun can also cause aging effects on your skin.
 It may speed up aging because this kind of radiation can damage skin cells responsible for keeping your skin firm.
 This can cause wrinkles and fine lines and may also cause things like age spots where you have more pigment in one area of your skin than other areas.

 As we understand more and more about the skin aging process, we’re also finding new and innovative ways to help reverse it.
 For instance, today there are many minimally-invasive and non-invasive options to help improve the appearance of wrinkles, fine lines, complexion, and more.
-Two such skin rejuvenation technologies are the plasma pen and the PRX-T33® chemical treatment.
+One such skin rejuvenation technology is the plasma pen.

 Plasma pen treatments do a few different things to help improve the look of your skin.
 This incredible skin rejuvenation technology uses an arc of plasma just above your skin in the treatment area.
 The plasma heats up the dermis to help stimulate collagen production.
 The process is also known as fibroblasting.